 - A way to divert smoke away from the sap

-We did a decent amount of research into frugal setups and were initially interested in a barrel setup.
+We did a decent amount of research into DIY and frugal setups and were initially interested in a barrel setup.
 Ultimately, though, this is cheaper and easier.

 Here’s the shortest section!
 What you need to make this evaporator: